yishuolin/open-wc/docs/blog/things-to-know-when-developing-with-lit-element/index.md

 }
 ```

 Events are even easier if you know the name of the event you're wanting to listen for will be the same throughout the lifecycle of your application.
-With that knowledge you can listen just once without needing to add/remove the listener based on even name changes overtime:
+With that knowledge you can listen just once without needing to add/remove the listener based on even name changes over time:

 ```js
 @customElement('menu-trigger')